 - Crystal/Crystal Meth

-Signs You Need Methamphetamine Addiction Treatment
+Signs Your Loved One Needs Methamphetamine Addiction Treatment

 - Intense mood swings ranging from euphoria to depression

 - Secretive behaviors such as hiding substance use

 - Financial, legal, career or relationship problems